-The very attributes that make utilities a great investment are the reason Wall Street isn’t too fond of utilities:
+The very attributes that make utilities a great investment are the reasons why Wall Street isn’t too fond of utilities, as follows.

-- No growth: Electricity and natural gas consumption is predictable – we know that growth will likely be proportional to population growth.
-Seeing as this country adds new people quite slowly – the population expands at about .7-1% per year – one should expect utilities to grow slower than your average S&P 500 component.
+Electricity and natural gas consumption is predictable — we know that growth will likely be proportional to population growth.
+Seeing as this country adds new people quite slowly — the population expands at about 0.7% to 1% per year — one should expect utilities to grow slower than your average S&P 500 component.

 Should You Buy Utility Stocks?